Mill Valley High School: Athletics

-The Jaguars are classified as a 5A school, the second-largest classification in Kansas according to the Kansas State High School Activities Association.
-Mill Valley offers the following sports: Baseball, Boys' Basketball, Boys' Bowling, Boys' Football, Boys' Golf, Boys' Soccer, Boys' Tennis, Cheerleading, Cross Country, Football, Girls' Basketball, Girls' Bowling, Girls' Golf, Girls' Soccer, Girls' Tennis, Silver Stars Dance Team, Softball, Track & Field, Volleyball, Boys' Swimming, Girls' Swimming, and Wrestling.
+The Jaguars are classified as a 6A school, the largest classification in Kansas according to the Kansas State High School Activities Association, though they play football at the 5A level.
+Mill Valley offers the following sports: baseball, basketball, bowling, football, golf, soccer, tennis, cheerleading, cross country, dance team, softball, track & field, volleyball, swimming, and wrestling.

 The Mill Valley football team won the school's first state championship in 2015, defeating Bishop Carrol High School 35–14 at Pittsburg on November 28, 2015.
 They finished their season 12–1 and were ranked #1 in the state of Kansas for all classes, and #74 in the nation, according to MaxPreps.

-Since then, the football team has added four additional titles, while the boys' basketball and wrestling programs have won their own titles, while the girls' golf, cross country teams have added the first girls' state titles in school history.
+As of 2024, the football team has won eight titles.
+The boys' basketball and wrestling programs have won their own titles, while the girls' golf, cross country teams have added the first girls' state titles in school history.
 In 2020, the Silver Stars Dance Team won their first state title in the inaugural KSHSAA Dance State competition.
 In Spring 2021, the Silver Stars won the schools first ever National title by winning the Medium Varsity Jazz division with the National Dance Alliance High School Championship.
+In the fall of 2023, Mill Valley also won their first state championship in cheer.
+In the fall of 2023, the volleyball program added their first state title and repeated in 2024.

-State Championships
+State championships

 Publications

 In addition to the Jagwire newspaper and JAG yearbook, the Mill Valley broadcast department produces a new Mill Valley Television (MVTV) episode each week.
 The broadcast and video productions department have won multiple awards for visual effects and overall quality.

 Both of Mill Valley's other publications, the 2006 JAG yearbook and the JagWire newspaper, won second place at the National High School Journalism convention, for best of show.

 At the 2009 National High School Journalism Convention in Washington, D.C., the 2009 JAG ("Words") received the "Best of Show" award, and the JagWire received tenth place in said category for News magazine.
 The 2009 JAG is also a recipient of the National Pacemaker Award, widely considered to be the "Pulitzer Prize of student journalism."

 In fall of 2011, the JagWire launched the website MV News.org and publishes web exclusive content daily.
 The website placed tenth in "Best of Show" for small schools in 2011.

 Mill Valley journalism was named the State Champion in the Kansas Scholastic Press Association State Contest in 2013, 2014 and 2016.